matthew-a-spalding/madden_08_updater/process/step_1 README for madden_08_updater.txt

 2. Activate the venv in "process\scraping" so we can use Scrapy.
 To do this:
     a.
 Open a CMD window.
         CTRL-R -> cmd
     b.
-Change drive letters to the letter assigned to the USB thumb drive "Working Files": "E:" or "G:" or whatever:
-        e:
+Change to the process folder:
+        cd C:\Home\madden_08_updater_venv\
     c.
-Change to the process folder:
-        cd Gaming\madden_08_updater\process
+Activate the virtual environment:
+        .\Scripts\activate.bat
     d.
-Activate the virtual environment:
-        ..\venv\Scripts\activate.bat
+Change drive letters to the letter assigned to the USB thumb drive "Working Files": "E:" or "G:" or whatever:
+        E:
+    e.
+Go into the madden_08_updater\process directory.
+        cd E:\Gaming\madden_08_updater\process

 3. Run the Scrapy script.
 THIS MUST BE RUN FROM THE "...madden_08_updater\process" DIRECTORY, OR SCRAPY WILL SAY THAT IT CANNNOT FIND THE SPIDER "nfl_rosters".
+In the command prompt window, do:

     python step_3_scrape_NFL_rosters.py